frankaemika/docs/source/franka_matlab/index.rst

-Franka MATLAB® Toolbox
+Franka MATLAB Toolbox
 ======================

 .. todolist::

-Franka MATLAB® Toolbox contains a set of libraries and tools for exposing the Franka Robot to the Mathworks ecosystem with the:
+Franka MATLAB Toolbox contains a set of libraries and tools for exposing the Franka Robot to the Mathworks ecosystem with the:

 * ``Simulink Franka Library``, a set of simulink blocks interfacing the Franka Robot through automatic C++ code gen with Simulink Coder, for rapid-prototyping of robot control algorithms.